cgmartin/angular-spa-typescript-example/README.md

 **Caution:** This is an experimental playground that I'm using to learn Gulp and TypeScript.
 Use at your own risk.
 If you run across anything here that could be done better, I'd love the feedback.

-This client project is meant to accompany set of Node.js microservices (REST webservice, Chat Server, Static Server, Reverse Proxy), and is designed with portability in mind (see [Twelve Factors](http://12factor.net/)).
+This client project is meant to accompany a set of Node.js microservices (REST webservice, Chat Server, Static Server, Reverse Proxy), and is designed with portability in mind (see [Twelve Factors](http://12factor.net/)).

 Application configuration is separated from the application by an initial `/spa-boot.json` request, which can be